 Judging by her hairdress, she wasn’t an ordinary maid; a midwife?

 She is holding a spoon with in the left hand; any special meaning? also, of the whole procedure of feeding?

 I’d also like to draw the attention to a tray mounted above the door in the back room; some of these things had been also used as reflectors, especially with the candles placed in front of them.

 Finally, the main item in the context of this blog:

-I was writing, few times already, about the use of mirror in the scenes with St.Mary, and their meaning in this contexts (see the Nieuwenhove Diptych (1487) by Hans Memling, 1487) or St. Luke Painting Madonna (1490e) by Derek Baegert), but this is, I guess, probably the earliest appearance of (or an encounter with) mirror in her biography.
+I was writing, few times already, about the use of mirror in the scenes with St.Mary, and their meaning in this contexts (see the Nieuwenhove Diptych (1487) by Hans Memling, 1487) or St. Luke Painting Madonna (1490e) by Derek Baegert), but this should be the earliest appearance of (or an encounter with) a mirror in Mary’s life.

 Compositionally (and therefore content-wise too) the mirror here resembles the one in the Memling diptych: we see only the back of the woman reflected (but not the baby herself).

 It is worth mentioning a very unusual, octagonal frame of the mirror; it looks simple, but quite rich.
 It’s likely a convex mirror, which is also stressed by the use of a strong light flare in the upper left corner (which, of course, may also have a symbolic meaning, e.g., the light of the sun shining in the presence of the Virgin, or something of this sort).
 Or the light of the candle?

 In short, it would be yet another case of the mirrors in the scene with St.Mary; interesting, but not adding much new.
 But then I suddenly discovered another object in the picture, the one that nobody talks or writes about: